Skip to main content

 Requirements

-Admission Criteria - CLS On-campus Track
+Admission Criteria - MLS On-campus Track

-The student must have sufficient upper body muscle coordination and adequate dexterity to handle body fluid specimens, biohazards, chemical hazards and instruments safely in order to prevent harm to self or others.
+Outlined in the Essential Functions directive, the student must have sufficient upper body muscle coordination and adequate dexterity to handle body fluid specimens, biohazards, chemical hazards and instruments safely in order to prevent harm to self or others.
 He/she must be able to perform delicate manipulations on specimens, instruments and equipment (such as calibrated pipettes) sufficient to meet specifications for accuracy in diagnostic testing.
 He/she must be able to lift and move objects, e.g., load individual tubes in an analyzer and move test tube racks from one bench to another.
 He/she must have fine motor control skills to carry out technical procedures, such as isolating bacteria by smoothly moving a loop (a 6-inch wire with a looped end) over the surface of an agar (gel) culture plate without tearing the surface of the agar.
 The student must have sufficient touch discrimination to discern veins in order to perform venipunctures.

 Approximately 75% of each day is spent standing or walking and 25% is spent sitting in an indoor setting.
 Lifting of up to 50 pounds of equipment or supplies is required.
 Frequent interaction with computer terminals and laboratory equipment is necessary, requiring interpretation of visual presentation on screen, repetitive hand movements and fine manipulation.